 The outdoor movie screen at Canada Place is usually one of the largest in the Lower Mainland, which makes it extra enjoyable.

-Below was the list of movies scheduled for last year.
-(Note: Show details were subject to change and films were weather dependent.)
+Below is a list of the 2019 films.
+(Note: Show details were subject to change and films are weather dependent.)

 Click Waterfront Cinema at Canada Place for more information.